Bergvca/string_grouper/README.md

 # String Grouper

-*string_grouper* is a library that makes finding groups of similar strings within a single or, multiple, lists of strings easy — and fast. *string_grouper* uses **tf-idf** to calculate [**cosine similarities**](https://towardsdatascience.com/understanding-cosine-similarity-and-its-application-fd42f585296a) within a single list or between two lists of strings.
+*string_grouper* is a library that makes finding groups of similar strings within a single, or multiple, lists of strings easy — and fast. *string_grouper* uses **tf-idf** to calculate [**cosine similarities**](https://towardsdatascience.com/understanding-cosine-similarity-and-its-application-fd42f585296a) within a single list or between two lists of strings.
 The full process is described in the blog [Super Fast String Matching in Python](https://bergvca.github.io/2017/10/14/super-fast-string-matching.html).

 The library contains 3 high level functions that can be used directly, and 1 class that allows for a more iterative approach.
 The three functions are: